Welcome to the Sullivan Lab

-** Exceptional students and post-docs: multiple positions are available starting in 2013.
+** Exceptional students and post-docs: multiple positions are available.
 Join Us. **

 As the world faces global change and resource limitation, understanding the planet’s microbes becomes necessity.
 This is because microbes drive the biogeochemistry that runs the planet, and are central to human endeavors, from food to health to industry.
 Viruses that infect microbes (phages) profoundly shape microbial populations and processes by acting as both major predators and sources of new genes.

 We work to understand viral impacts on globally important microbial processes.
 As empiricists, we test hypotheses through direct systems-level studies of natural populations, complemented by developing and studying model phage-host systems in the lab with the goal of generating the data required for predictive ecosystem modeling.
 Practically, we develop new ways to "see" viruses – in the microscope, in environmental sequence datasets, in experiments – i.e., we are learning how to "count" across different data types.